FabioGrosso/homepage/index.md

 # **Biography**

 I am an Assistant Professor in the Department of Computer Science at the University of Nebraska Omaha.
-I received my B.Eng., M.S., and Ph.D. degrees in Computer Science/Engineering from the University of Electronic Science and Technology of China (UESTC, 2018), the University of Florida (UFL, 2020), and Indiana University Bloomington (IUB, 2025), respectively.
+I received my B.S, M.S., and Ph.D. degrees in Computer Science/Engineering from the University of Electronic Science and Technology of China (UESTC, 2018), the University of Florida (UFL, 2020), and Indiana University Bloomington (IUB, 2025), respectively.
 I was advised by Dr. [Dingwen Tao](https://www.dingwentao.com/) and Dr. [Fengguang Song](https://homes.luddy.indiana.edu/fgsong/) during my Ph.D.
 I was a summer research intern at Los Alamos National Laboratory in 2021, 2022, 2023, and 2024.
 My research interests include high-performance computing (HPC), scientific data management and analytics, scientific data compression and visualization, and high-performance machine learning.
 Over the past five years, I have published over ten papers in top-tier venues in computer systems and AI, including SC, PPoPP, TPDS, HPDC, ICS, EuroSys, and NeurIPS.

 ---

 # **Research**
-* High-Performance Computing,
+* High-Performance computing
 *	Scientific data analytics & management
-*	Data reduction & lossy compression,
+*	Data reduction & lossy compression
-*	Scientific Visualization,
+*	Scientific visualization
-*	High-Performance Machine Learning.
+*	High-Performance machine learning.

 ---